kragen/dernocua/text/rust-notes.md

 these with built-in arrays, slices, tuples, and hash maps.
 XXX try it.
 Vec evidently has a useful debug print format.

-Vec at least does the deep equality thing by default.
+Vec and std::collection::HashMap at least do the deep equality thing by default.
 Given this code:

     let xs = vec![3, 8, 12];